chinchalinchin/scrilla/README.md

 30. Does it make sense to calculate the 'Sharpe Frontier'?

 31. Save efficient frontier as a JSON.
 Use -save argument that already exists and just modify existing frontier method.
+Change help message to explain new arguments.
+Add investment total to output format.

+32. Function to print dividend history.

 ### NOTES